Consonance/consonance/pancancer-arch-3/README.md

 ### Soon

+* test failure propogation...
+I had DEWrapper fail but the DB was updated with success!
 * need to detect lost jobs and handle them appropriately
 * need an option to prevent jobs from being re-queued if their hash is in the DB
 * in particular, what happens when a host crashes?
 Does the job get re-enqueued automatically?